swingconnection-leipzig/swingconnection/content/bigbal.en.md

 **Note**: Level 1 and 2 differ in content.
 It is possible to register for both levels (Full Pass) if the prerequisites are met.

+:warning: **For the Intermediate and Advanced levels there are only places on the waiting list!** :warning:

 ### Teachers